 Because of this, the user will generally feel less intense effects and not as much of a potentially dangerous “sleep hangover” the next morning that comes with using benzos to treat insomnia.

-Even though these sedatives are less dangerous because they do not alter the amount of GABA in the brain as much as benzos do, regular abuse of z drugs beyond the recommended dosage is still enough to make the brain produce less GABA on its own and become dependent on the sedative to provide it.
+Even though these sedatives are less dangerous because they do not alter the effect of GABA in the brain as much as benzos do, regular abuse of z drugs beyond the recommended dosage is still enough to make the brain produce less GABA on its own and become dependent on the sedative to provide it.

 One of the most serious and potentially deadly situations that can happen during sedative withdrawal is when someone tries to stop taking a medication like Ambien or Lunesta all at once.
 This may not seem particularly dangerous since they’re just sleep aids, but it should be avoided at all costs.